Television in the United Kingdom: History of satellite television

 The first commercial direct-broadcast satellite (DBS, also known as direct-to-home) service in the United Kingdom, Sky Television, was launched in 1989 and used the newly launched Astra satellite at 19.2° east, providing four analogue TV channels.
 The channels and subsequent VideoCrypt video encryption system used the existing PAL broadcast standard, unlike the winner of the UK state DBS licence, British Satellite Broadcasting (BSB).

 In 1990, BSB launched, broadcasting five channels (Now, Galaxy, The Movie Channel, The Power Station and The Sports Channel) in D-MAC format and using the EuroCypher video encryption system which was derived from the General Instruments VideoCipher system used in the USA.
 One of the main selling points of the BSB offering was the Squarial, a flat plate antenna and low-noise block converter (LNB).
 Sky's system used conventional and cheaper dish and LNB technology.

 The two companies competed over the UK rights to movies.
-Sky operated from an industrial park in Isleworth in West London, whereas BSB had newly built offices in London (Marco Polo House).
+Sky operated from an industrial park in Isleworth in Greater London, whereas BSB had newly built offices in London (Marco Polo House).
 The two services subsequently merged to form British Sky Broadcasting (BSkyB).
 BSB's D-MAC/EuroCypher system was gradually replaced with Sky's VideoCrypt video encryption system.

 In 1994, 17% of the group was floated on the London Stock Exchange (with ADRs listed on the New York Stock Exchange), and Rupert Murdoch's News Corporation owns a 35% stake.

 By 1998, following the launch of several more satellites to Astra's 19.2° east position, the number of channels had increased to around 60 and BSkyB launched the first subscription-based digital television platform in the UK, offering a range of 300 channels broadcast from Astra's new satellite, at 28.2° east position under the brand name Sky Digital.
 BSkyB's analogue service has now been discontinued, with all customers having been migrated to Sky Digital.

 In May 2008, a free-to-air satellite service from the BBC and ITV was launched under the brand name Freesat, carrying a variety of channels from Astra 28.2°E, including some content in HD formats.